-A Ship canal is a canal that is deep and wide enough so as to allow ships intended for the ocean, seas, and lakes to travel along it.
+A Ship canal is a canal that is deep and wide enough to allow ships intended for the ocean, seas, and lakes to travel along with it.
 By connecting seas, rivers, or lakes, a canal provides a shorter and safer route to seafaring vessels.

 Shipping canals have revolutionized maritime trade and have become an important cog in the global economy.
 Famous ship canals such as Suez Canal and Panama Canal not only provide short maritime routes have also become very vital parts of the geopolitical landscape because of their importance to world trade.

 Here are some of the most famous ship canals in the world.